 These accessibility stipulations are also more important than ever for British colleges and universities, as more course content becomes available online and with the growth of online program offerings.

-Necessary accommodations include providing Braille, large-print, or screen reader versions of coursework to students who are blind or have low vision, as well as providing transcripts and captions on videos being consumed by students who are deaf or hard of hearing.
+Necessary accommodations include providing Braille, large-print, or screen reader versions of coursework to students who are blind or have low vision, as well as providing transcripts and closed captions on videos being consumed by students who are deaf or hard of hearing.

 The digital accessibility standards set by the World Wide Web Consortium (W3C) are also held to a high regard internationally.
 These standards, Web Content Accessibility Guidelines (WCAG) exists in two versions: 1.
 0 and 2.
 0.

 The first standard looks at whether web pages must, should or could accommodate all users.
-The second version examines the degree to which a site observes four design values regarding accessibility: making online content perceivable, operable, understandable and robust.
+The second version examines the degree to which a site observes four design values regarding web accessibility: making online content perceivable, operable, understandable and robust.

 Well established British universities mention WCAG in their accessibility policies.
 For example, Oxford University adheres to Level-AA standards of WCAG 2.
 0, while the University of Cambridge requires that all new web pages conform to at least WCAG 2.
 0 level AA – or AAA whenever possible.